LED Navigation Lights

 Supplier: Boatlamps.co.uk have a really helpful website that shows you what LEDs are direct replacements for your old incandescent bulbs.
 The site includes full descriptions and dimensions so you can reliably confirm that your new LEDs are the correct size.

 These pictures show the new LED fitted on the starboard side.
-We cleaned the contacts and also added the Contralube 770 product to the contacts.
+We cleaned the contacts and also added the Contralube 770 type product to the contacts.
 This helps prevent corrosion and friction (vibration) damage of the contacts, so they should be more reliable in the long term.

 We also took the opportunity to clean the rubber gaskets in our light enclosures, and lubricated them with some Vaseline to help keep them from hardening and cracking.